 - The Bazaar or “Taj Ganji”.

 Taj Ganji is basically a market and a large number of shops can be seen there.
-Initially this area was constructed for workers and craftsmen.
+Initially, this area was constructed for workers and craftsmen.

 Additional information can be found at Govt. of India Tourism Office 191, Mall Road, Agra Ph- + 91-562-2226368 and at Office of U.P.
 Tourism 64, Taj Road, Agra.
 Ph- +91-562-2226431.

-Distance form major cities: Distance of Agra via road form major cities is as follow Agra-Delhi: 205Km, Agra-Lucknow: 370Km, Agra-Varanasi: 600Km, Agra-Khajuraho: 400Km, Agra-Gwalior: 120Km.
+The distance of Agra via road form major cities is as follows Agra-Delhi: 205Km, Agra-Lucknow: 370Km, Agra-Varanasi: 600Km, Agra-Khajuraho: 400Km, Agra-Gwalior: 120Km.

 For children below 15 years no charges, above that 20 Rs for all Indian Citizens.
-For citizen of SAARC and BIMSTEC countries 510 Rupees.
-For other foreign visitor cost is 750 Rupees but the ticket of 750 rupees includes other monuments located in Agra like Agra Fort, FatehpurSikri, Akbar’s Tomb, Itimad-ud-Daulah’s tomb and if they visit those on the same day then they don’t have to pay for it.
+For the citizen of SAARC and BIMSTEC countries 510 Rupees.
+For other foreign visitors, the cost is 750 Rupees but the ticket of 750 rupees includes other monuments located in Agra like Agra Fort, Fatehpur Sikri, Akbar’s Tomb, Itimad-Ud-Daulah’s tomb and if they visit those on the same day then they don’t have to pay for it.

 Taj Mahal is open for visitors on all weekdays except on Friday for prayers.
 Night viewing is also available on Full Moon day and two days before and after it.